-Moms are great candidates to blog about your council if they…
+Moms and dads are great candidates to blog about your council if they…

-- Have sons in the pre-K and elementary age range
+- Have sons and/or daughters in the pre-K and elementary age range

 - Live in your community

-- Already share information with other moms via social media about parenting, how to raise good kids, and/or how to ensure a well-rounded experience for their children
+- Already share information with other parents via social media about parenting, how to raise good kids, and/or how to ensure a well-rounded experience for their children

 - Actively share endorsements with their followers via their blogs and other social platforms (Facebook, Twitter, Instagram, etc.)

 - Have an engaged readership, evident in that they consistently receive comments or shares of their blog posts, post at least several times per week and have a large following across their other social platforms